dlech/KeeAgent/doc/troubleshooting.rst

 On Linux, if you are using a GNOME based desktop (includes Cinnamon, MATE, Unity, others), follow the instructions for disabling the SSH agent in GNOME keyring.

+**Problem:**

+"The plugin cannot be loaded A newer .NET framework is required." error on Linux and KeePass version is less than 2.52.

+**Solution:*

+Use workaround described in `issue #343 <https://github.com/dlech/KeeAgent/issues/343>`.

 Other issues
 ============